Lawyers for Trusts

-- to control and protect family assets
+- to control and protect family assets.

-- to pass on assets when you die
+- to pass on assets when you die.

-There are various types of trusts, including:
+There are various types of Trusts, which include:

 - Will trusts

-- Life interest
+- Life interest trusts

 - Discretionary trusts